 Article 30(1): All religious and linguistic minorities have the right to establish and administer educational institutions of their choice.
 (Read about Minority Protection in India in the linked article.)

-Article 30(2): The State should not, when granting aid to educational institutions, discriminate against any educational institution on the ground that it is under the management of a minority, whether based on religion or language.
+Article 30(2): The State shall not, when granting aid to educational institutions, discriminate against any educational institution on the ground that it is under the management of a minority, whether based on religion or language.

 Visit the given link for an overview of the Constitution of India.